DerGuru/The-Resonant/New Chapters/01 - Part1/P1-13_Grey_Mornings.md

 *Why?*

 The question caught him off guard.
-"What?"
+"I... what do you mean??"

 *Why do you continue?
 You could report me.
 Could walk away.
 Could return to safety.
 But you don't.
 Why?*